 The Internet of Things, or ‘IoT’ for short, has been a popular buzz phrase for some years now.
 The basic concept of devices, appliances and machines that are all connected and interconnected via the internet is one that has worked its way into many aspects of day-today life.
-Take smart electricity meters, appliances that can be controlled via apps, and virtual assistants, for example.

 With this in mind, what could the Internet of Things mean for the agriculture industry?
 How and where could it be applied, and to what benefit?
 Research conducted by Business Insider predicts that the use of IoT devices in agriculture is expected to grow at an annual rate of 20% each year up to 2020, reaching around 75 million installations by that time (from 30 million in 2015).

 In this post we look at some the most exciting new uses of IoT in agriculture, and what their implications might be for the future of the industry.